 Larger glass carrier trucks with separate cabs and trailers can be found, although these are of course intended for transporting large amounts of glass from one place to another, rather than allowing a smaller amount of glass, along with a crew and additional equipment, to head out to jobs as and when required.
 Make sure you know the type of glass carrier truck you require, and also look out for high-quality used examples if you want the best possible outcome.

 The latest issue of Truck Locator is available to read online now.
-Our latest issue features 80+ pages of new and used trucks, vans and plant equipment for sale across the UK.
-The printed...
+Our latest issue features 96+ pages of new and used trucks, vans and plant equipment for sale across the UK.
+Click to...
 Read More